ricky-bruner/Pantry-Perfect-Midstone/README.md

 Below are some helpful gifs for how to make use of pantry perfect once you visit!

-For the best demonstraction of all of the features, a base profile has been built with quite a bit of starter data to play with.
+For the best demonstration of all of the features, a base profile has been built with quite a bit of starter data to play with.
 At the login screen, type

 username: ricky

 password: 123

 ![Login Demo](https://github.com/ricky-bruner/Pantry-Perfect-Midstone/blob/master/readmegifs/login.gif?raw=true)